qminer/qtopology/docs/std-nodes.md

 `cmd="date_transform"`

-This bolt takes incoming messages and transforms predefined fields into `Date` objects, since this only type is the only one that cannot be properly serialized and deserialized from JSON.
+This bolt takes incoming messages and transforms predefined fields into `Date` objects, since this is the only one that cannot be properly serialized and deserialized from JSON.

 ```````````````````````````````json
 {